FAIR-Chem/fairchem/README.md

 This should display the help messages for `main.py`.
 If you find no error messages, it means that the prerequisites are installed properly.

-After you are done using CGCNN, exit the environment by:
+After you are done, exit the environment by:

 ```bash
 conda deactivate